Adamskoullos/Vue-JS-Guide/2-VueProject/VueProjects.md

 ```
 sudo npm install -g @vue/cli
 ```
 confirm Vue is correctly installed by checking the version:

 ```
 vue --version
 ```
-At this point Node, NPM and Vue is ready to go.
+At this point Node, NPM and Vue are ready to go.

 We use the Vue CLI to install all the components and dependencies that make up a core Vue project.
 To do this we: